WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

           </div>

           <div style="min-height: 14px;">
-            So this poses a question of what *should* the values be? &nbsp;Citrix Adaptive Display technology has a maximum frame rate of 30 for & 6.5 and a maximum of 60 for & 7+. &nbsp;Potentially, I think to achieve these frame rates a value of 16 for XA7 or 33 for XA65 could be set. &nbsp;If the FPS is set to a lower maximum, it would probably make more sense to do the math for that maximum FPS?
+            So this poses a question of what *should* the values be? &nbsp;Citrix Adaptive Display technology has a maximum frame rate of 30 for XenApp 6.5 and a maximum of 60 for XenApp 7+. &nbsp;Potentially, I think to achieve these frame rates a value of 16 for XA7 or 33 for XA65 could be set. &nbsp;If the FPS is set to a lower maximum, it would probably make more sense to do the math for that maximum FPS?
           </div>

           <div style="min-height: 14px;">